 Ways to Earn Money While Traveling

 The most frequent question I get asked is how I can afford my lifestyle.
-Traveling is mostly considered a luxury expense, something you save up for or you only do it once in a while.
-On the contrary, as a digital nomad you are free to choose wherever you work from and where you live.
-So, for me it has become plain logic to choose destinations that also offer some sort of value for time that I don’t work on my laptop.
+Travelling is mostly considered a luxury expense, something you save up for or you only do it once in a while.
+On the contrary, as a digital nomad, you are free to choose wherever you work from and where you live.
+So, for me, it has become plain logic to choose destinations that also offer some sort of value for time that I don’t work on my laptop.
 People who have followed my blog, know by now that my perfect place is at the ocean and the beach – this means paradise to me.

 But there are obviously many more ways to design your lifestyle as a digital nomad.
 I know a lot of people who prefer the city or they stay in one place for a long time and have a second base somewhere else.
-Of course, digital nomadism does not necessarily have to be combined with traveling – but in my opinion, it’s a lot more fun to do so!
-Check out the following guest post to learn about a few options to choose from if you haven’t started freelancing or earn money online and still want to make some cash while traveling…
+Of course, digital nomadism does not necessarily have to be combined with travelling – but in my opinion, it’s a lot more fun to do so!
+Check out the following guest post to learn about a few options to choose from if you haven’t started freelancing or earn money online and still want to make some cash while travelling…

 How to Earn a Little Extra as a Digital Nomad